 So how will that happen?

 After spending the last two years writing and revising, followed by querying or “pitching” agents, followed by imagining a dream team like Liz and InkWell, I’ll be… writing and revising again, based on my agent’s feedback and notes.
 This can take a long or short time.
-Our goal is the latter.
+(Edit: it takes a very long time — think revising 90,000 words, nearly 400 pages … you get it.)

 When our revisions are done, the next step will be finding a publisher looking for a book like mine.
 That publisher will likely require more edits.
 And so it goes.
 Which is terrific.
 Because the alternative is standing still.